eversinc33/unKover/README.md

 sc.exe start Unkover
 ```

-Afterwards, output will appear in the debug logs (view with e.g. WinDbg or DebugView)
+Afterwards, you can start the Client to view the logs.

 ### Credits